Download our Cleanroom CatalogDownload

 In order to maintain the negative pressure, the room runs on 100% fresh air intake which represents not only a lot of air, but additional equipment and cost to condition that air in summer and heat it in winter.
 Since this consumes a lot of power, make sure you have sufficient power in your building.
 In some cases, a heat exchanger could be used to minimize power consumption.

 Appendix 2 of USP-800 recommends some optimal designs for HD compounding areas.
-Based on your type of compounding (sterile HD and/or sterile non-HD and/or non-sterile HD), your activities and processes will determine if you need one or several anterooms, one or several unpacking and storage rooms, etc. For example, you can share the anteroom between sterile HD and sterile non-HD but if you have the space and you compound on a regular basis, you might prefer two separate anterooms for a better workflow.
+Based on your type of compounding (sterile HD and/or sterile non-HD), your activities and processes will determine if you need one or several anterooms, one or several unpacking and storage rooms, etc. For example, you can share the anteroom between sterile HD and sterile non-HD but if you have the space and you compound on a regular basis, you might prefer two separate anterooms for a better workflow.
 You may want to seek the help of professionals to define the most appropriate layout for your needs while ensuring that your new facility is compliant.